smbutterfield/ibmt17-18/_11-further-part-writing/b2-ex-voiceleading1stand3rdinv.md

 ## Function over form (Part 3)

-**The pre-dominant function can be confusing.
+**The pre-dominant function is less clear than discussing the functional substitutions in tonic and dominant functions.
 To this point, we have considered the circle-of-fifths as the voice-leading foundation for diatonic harmony.
 In this case, the ii chord would be the "primary" pre-dominant function, and in many ways, this is true.
-The IV chord, however, holds a special place in harmony because of its role as the *subdominant* as well as the high frequency throughout history of the I-IV-V-I progression.**
+The IV chord, however, holds a special place in harmony because of its role as the *subdominant* -- the opposite pole of the dominant -- as well as the high frequency throughout history of the I-IV-V-I progression.**

-**Generally speaking, root position ii chord and root position IV chords are equally strong and follow standard doubling conventions.
-When the ii chord is in first inversion however, the IV chord should be considered the primary pre-dominant with the ii chord acting as its *functional substitution*.
-This means that a ii<sup>6</sup> chord often takes its doubling from a root-position IV chord.
-(In the same that a vii<sup>o</sup> chord takes its doubling from a V<sup>7</sup> chord.)
+**Generally speaking, root position ii chords and root position IV chords are equally strong and follow standard doubling conventions.
+When the ii chord is in first inversion, however, it becomes a functional substitution for a root-position IV chord.
+This means that a ii<sup>6</sup> chord most often takes its doubling from a root-position IV chord.
+(In the same way that a vii<sup>o</sup> chord takes its doubling from a V<sup>7</sup> chord.)
 Try this on the following progressions.
 (Make sure to consider the common direction and motion for upper voices tend to do when a root position IV chord moves to a V chord.)**

 {% capture ex3 %}X:3
 T:Using functional substitutions for pre-dominants